amonull/BPM/templates/README.md

 `Version="{AUTO->curl -s "https://api.github.com/repos/amonull/BPM/tags}"`

-usage above shows how tags for releases could be gotten (if they existed for this project. _to be added soon_).
+usage above shows how tags for releases could be gotten.
 Tools like grep, awk, and anything else the user has can also be used to edit the gotten text to get a precise version to compare with currently installed version.

 ### {NONE}